Sunday, 31 May 2009

 l

 On Wednesday 20th May there will be an annual meeting of town council at which the current mayor steps down and a new mayor steps up.
-The Mayor is a councillor elected by the other councillors and therefore the position goes to someone who is a member of (or can win the backing of) the biggest political party.
+The Mayor is a councillor elected by the other councillors and therefore the position goes to somebody who is a member of (or can win the backing of) the biggest political party.

 My very best wishes go to our outgoing mayor who has done a wonderful job for Rhyl, and to the incoming mayor in whom I have absolute confidence.
-Nevertheless, I doubt that the town needs such a ceremonial figurehead in this day and age and believe that anyone holding public office should be elected to it by the public.
+Nevertheless, I doubt that the town needs such a ceremonial figurehead in this day and age and believe that anyone holding public office should really be elected to it by the public.

 l